thephez/dpp-spec/docs/state-transition.md

 | ownerId | string (base58) | [Identity](identity.md) submitting the document(s) |
 | transitions | array of transition objects | Document `create`, `replace`, or `delete` transitions (up to 10 objects) |

-More detailed information about the `tranistions` array can be found in the [document section](document.md).
+More detailed information about the `transitions` array can be found in the [document section](document.md).

 ## Identity Create